viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-work-information.md

 - Restricting remote access to devices
 - Setting credential requirements for passwords and PINs
 - Restricting the use of legacy technology

-The security baseline has been enhanced with over 70 new settings, enabling local user rights assignment, services management, and local security policies that were previously only available through group policy.
-This enhancement facilitates the adoption of cloud-based device management solutions and ensures closer adherence to industry-standard security benchmarks.

 [!INCLUDE [learn-more](includes/learn-more.md)]